deLaatLab/pipe4C/README.md

     $ unzip master.zip
     $ cd ./pipe4C
 ```
 **note:** the pipe4C.R and functions.R files need to be placed in the same folder.
-The global configuration file (conf.yml) can be renamed or put in a different location if required.

 ## Files required to run the pipeline: